JackPendarvesRead/RoR2FluffyMods/TeleportVote/README.md

 # TeleportVote
 If you are like me and you are tired of waiting around awkwardly asking if everyone is ready to go, wasting time when you could be charging the teleporter, then this is the mod for you.

+Especially useful in public lobbies!

 This mod adds a restriction when interacting with the teleporter and with portals.
 The restriction is that you cannot activate the interactable until all living players have registered themselves as ready (either by interacting with teleporter or a chat command) or after 60s there is a brief window in which the teleporter will be available without all players saying they are ready.

 The intention of this brief window of time is that if you have someone who is frustratingly slow or afk or trolling you still have the chance to proceed without their permission.
+After this brief window of time has passed restrictions are reinstated and players have to vote again.
+Also, if a player dies then restrictions are reinstated and remaining living players must vote again.

 One side effect of this mod is that Fireworks will no longer trigger when interacting with teleporters.
-This is something I picked up in testing where are a player has registered as ready they may still interact with the teleporter but without proceeding so you can infinitely spam fireworks.
+This is something I picked up in testing where after a player has registered as ready they may still interact with the teleporter but without proceeding so you can infinitely spam fireworks.
 This is why it is disabled.

 Please let me know what you think, there is still plenty more which can be change or improved.
 I hope you enjoy it and find it as useful I do.